Payback Period Calculator

 Payback = 3 + 0.25 = 3.25 years

 In this second example, the project pays back after three and a quarter years.
-You can reproduce this example in the calculator by entering:
+You can reproduce this example in the calculator by entering an initial investment of 10000 and cash inflows of 2000, 3000, 4000, 4000.

 Comparison with related investment metrics

-The payback period is often used alongside other methods such as net present value (NPV) and internal rate of return (IRR).
-Each method answers a different question and has distinct strengths and weaknesses.
+The payback period is often used alongside other methods such as net present value and internal rate of return.
+Each method answers a different question, which is why finance teams usually treat payback as one lens rather than the whole decision process.

 Assumptions and limitations of this calculator

-• Regular timing of periods: The calculator assumes each period (year, quarter, month) is of equal length and that cash flows occur at consistent intervals.
+- Regular timing of periods: The calculator assumes each period is of equal length and that cash flows occur at consistent intervals.

-• No time value of money: Future cash flows are treated as if they have the same value as present cash flows.
-This is a core limitation of the standard payback period method.
+- No time value of money: Future cash flows are treated as if they have the same value as present cash flows.
+This is a core limitation of the standard payback method.

-• Input quality: Results are only as reliable as the estimates entered.
-Uncertain or highly optimistic projections can lead to misleading payback periods.
+- Input quality: Results are only as reliable as the estimates entered.
+Uncertain or highly optimistic projections can produce a misleading payback period.

 Frequently asked questions